MCCD

 About Multi-Modal Systems Thinking

-Multi-modal systems thinking is based on the Philosophy of Christ as introduced by Erasmus and his followers.
-This philosophy dismissed the metaphysical pursuit of Aristotle and set up a new endeavour based on the subordination of all scientific disciplines to the wisdom of Christ and his mission to redeem and civilise humanity through Christian education.
-Multi-modal systems thinking extends this endeavour by incorporating concepts from systems science and cybernetics as well as Dooyeweerd's theory of modalities.
+Multimodal systems thinking (i.e. epistemology) builds on the Philosophy of Christ as articulated by Erasmus and his followers.
+This tradition rejected the metaphysical speculations of Aristotle and inaugurated a new endeavour: the subordination of all scientific disciplines to the wisdom of Christ and his mission to redeem and civilise humanity through Christian education.
+Multimodal systems thinking carries this vision forward by drawing on insights from systems science and cybernetics, together with Dooyeweerd’s theory of modalities.

 Programme's Objective

-The programme aims to equip researchers with an intellectual perspective different to modernism and post-modernism and committed to serve family and community with new ideas of economics, social structure, technology and work.
+The programme seeks to equip researchers with an intellectual perspective distinct from modernism and post-modernism, one that is devoted to serving family and community through fresh approaches to economics, social structure, technology, and work.

 Programme's Structure